gamblevore/jeebox/README.md

 # Notes

 Jeebox has a C-API and a C++ API.
-The C++ version is much easier to use, because you don't do memory-management.
-The C-version requires you to do memory-management, which isn't fun.
+The C++ version is much easier to use, because you can "just use Jeebox" and everything looks nice and clean.
+The C-API requires you to do memory-management, which isn't fun.

 For the moment Jeebox is single-threaded and 32-bit only.
 I am working on making it 64-bit clean.